“I have no wish remain. I saw this paradise.” What engineer Jerry Berman wrote about from famine-stricken Ukraine

 “I showed the letters to different people, but no one could explain what they were about,” Ms Marshall says.

 Someone else might not bother with some old epistles and throw them in the rubbish bin.
-But Alison Marshall, a scientist herself, was struck by the letters.
+But Alison Marshall, a scholar herself, was struck by the letters.

 Not an easy search lasting several years began.
 Marshall read the letters and learned more and more about Jerry Berman.